Piyusharora2003/Random-Strings/DBMS__Notes.md

 - **Result:**
   > Readers never block writers, and writers never block readers.

+- **Question:**
+  > Why count(*) is slow or why do seq scan?
+  There is no variable size for each transaction this variable can be different.
 ---

 ## III.
 Scaling Strategies: Sharding & Partitioning